Sarsaparilla29/Text-Projects/Kilo-TE/README.md

 What is Kilo?

-Kilo is a terminal based text editor written in C.  Currently it is only a text viewer.
+Kilo is a terminal based text editor written in C.

 How do you use it?